JennyVivian99/JennyVivian99.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Forestry Studies, University of the Sunshine Coast, Queensland, Australia (November 2023-ongoing)
-  * Autumn Quantum School, organised by EuroCC competence centres of Sweden ENCCS in collaboration with EuroCC Denmark and EuroCC Lithuania.
+  * Autumn Quantum School (3-7 November 2025).
+Held at RI.SE (Stockholm, Sweden).
+Organised by EuroCC competence centres of Sweden ENCCS in collaboration with EuroCC            Denmark and EuroCC Lithuania.
 Supported by the WACQT programme coordinated from Chalmers.
-Theoretical and practical foundations of quantum computing, with lectures and tutorials.

 * M.S. in Ecology and Ethology for Nature Conservation (September 2021-July 2023)
   Final thesis entitled “The Colombian socio-ecological system: dynamics of deforestation between conflicts and conservation”